Curing machines and freeze dryers are one of the best ways to dry and cure your harvest fast.

-Curing machines automatically circulate air in a uniform and constant way throughout the entire system and the meshed curing racks that bud rests on.
-These systems continue to perform in the same manner whether you are there or not.
+Curing machines automatically circulate air constantly and uniformaly throughout the entire system and the meshed curing racks that bud rests on.
+These systems continue to work without you doing anything, automating the entire process and cutting labor costs.

 You’re not stuck babysitting a stationary fan all day and night rotating it continually.
-Let’s admit it, no matter how well we may think we’re doing this there is always some loss due to the inaccuracy.
+Let’s admit it, human intervention will lead to inconsistency, which is the last thing you want out of a commercial harvest.

-This is all eliminated with the use of a curing machine.
+This is all eliminated through the use of a curing machine.

-The automatic systems utilize laminar air dynamics which means full multi-directional flow top to bottom and from side to side.
-What this means in more understandable terms is that fresh air is evenly distributed.
+These systems utilize laminar air dynamics, which means full multi-directional flow top to bottom and from side to side.
+While this happens, an exhaust fan removes stale, moist air from the unit.

 Higher quality curing machines have dust filters right on the air intake and exhaust manifolds which keep the buds in top condition.

-Vertical units are great for high volume and a speedier cure time, but the size and cost make them more practical for the large-scale commercial grower.
+Vertical curing machines are great for high volume and a speedier cure time, but the size and cost make them more practical for the large-scale commercial grower.

 A bud aerator is an excellent choice for the grower who doesn’t need a large volume cured.
-They are simple automated machines that fit right on the top of multiple sized jars or canisters.
+They are simple automated machines that fit right on top of your jar or canister.

-The bud aerator is completely hands free and work well for anybody from the hobbyist to the smaller commercial grower.
+The bud aerator is completely hands-free, and works well for anybody from the hobbyist to the smaller commercial grower.
 They are an appealing choice due to their cost, weight, and efficiency.

-The result, is perfectly preserved food completely in it’s natural state and retaining full flavor and vitamins without the moisture.
+The result of freeze drying is a perfectly preserved product in it’s natural state, retaining full flavor and terpene, potency, without the moisture.

 Freeze drying has been around for the commercial food processors for decades.
-Now, at last there are practical units on the market that are affordable and of a size that is just right for the individual.
+Now, there are affordable freeze dryers for every size grower!

 - Decreased dry time and processing from days to hours.